 “A Sample of Chinese Medicine for 17th-Century Europe

 Our lecture will focus on a book that played a key role in the introduction of Chinese medicine to Europe: Specimen Medicinae Sinicae sive Opuscula Medica ad Mentem Sinensium (A Sample of Chinese Medicine, or Brief Medical Works According to the Mind of the Chinese: Frankfurt am Main, 1682).
 The only extant manuscript of this book and some preparatory materials are held at the Staatsbibliothek in Berlin.
 Specimen included various writings, some presented as translation from the Chinese into Latin.
-Equipped with illustrations drawn from Chinese sources […] (More)
+Equipped with illustrations drawn from Chinese sources, the book dealt with basic Chinese physiological, anatomical, and therapeutic notions, mostly related to pulse medicine.
+No European authors or translators were acknowledged, except for the editor Andreas Cleyer, a German medical practitioner in the service of the Dutch East India Company in Batavia (present-day Jakarta). […] (More)

 Dr. Xueqi Jiang (University of Nanjing, China)